-Other Information concerning Blackboard:
+Other Information Concerning Blackboard:

-- Minimum technology requirements:

-- Word Processing Software Microsoft Word, Google Docs, Pages.
-(Google Docs and Pages must be saved as PDFs to submit through Blackboard.)
-Microsoft Word is available for FREE as an SPC student through your Office 365 account.

-- Web Browser Firefox or Google Chrome

-- Antivirus software

-• Open Computer Lab: There is an Open Computer Lab located on the Levelland campus in the Library.
+- Minimum technology requirements: - Word Processing Software Microsoft Word, Google Docs, WordPerfect.
+Microsoft Word is available for FREE as an SPC student through your Office 365 account. - Web Browser Firefox or Google Chrome - Antivirus software - Open Computer Lab: There is an Open Computer Lab located on the Levelland campus in the Library.
 It is available to all students.
 Computers are also available on the Lubbock Downtown Center, Lubbock CTE Center, and Plainview Center campuses.
-Check with libraries and labs for hours.

-• Technical Problems/Support: If you are having computer problems, you have to let me know.
+Check with libraries and labs for hours. - Technical Problems/Support: If you are having computer problems, you have to let me know.
 I will try to help you in any way that I can.
 Please remember that it is your responsibility to have a backup plan if your computer goes down.
 Please have this plan in place now and do not wait until it is a crisis situation.
-If you lose your course work due to bad flash drives, Internet service down, computer crash, or your dog ate your homework, there is nothing I can do about it.
-THIS IS YOUR WARNING TO HAVE A BACKUP PLAN IN PLACE.

-• IMPORTANT: Most technical issues are related to using the incorrect internet browser (try using Google Chrome or Firefox instead of Internet Explorer).
+If you lose your coursework due to bad flash drives, Internet service down, computer crash, or your dog ate your homework, there is nothing I can do about it.
+THIS IS YOUR WARNING TO HAVE A BACKUP PLAN IN PLACE. - IMPORTANT: Most technical issues are related to using the incorrect internet browser (try using Google Chrome or Firefox instead of Internet Explorer).
 Please note that I do NOT recommend use of any handheld devices for taking this course.
-Cellphones are wonderful but not for course work done on the Internet.

-- Reminder bookmark the Blackboard login page on your computer. - SPC Technical Support: - SPC Help Desk/Information Technology: Call (806) 716-2600 or email helpdesk@southplainscollege.edu - SPC Blackboard Support: Call (806)716-2180 or email blackboard@southplainscollege.edu for student technical support. - I am your course work support contact.
+Cellphones are wonderful but not for coursework done on the Internet. - Reminder bookmark the Blackboard login page on your computer. - SPC Technical Support: - SPC Help Desk/Information Technology: Call (806) 716-2600 or email helpdesk@southplainscollege.edu - SPC Blackboard Support: Call (806)716-2180 or email blackboard@southplainscollege.edu for student technical support. - I am your coursework support contact.
 Only call or e-mail technical support with questions about Blackboard or computer functioning.
 There is Technical Support information in the Course Resources area of your Blackboard course.
 It contains links to Student Tutorials for Blackboard.
-Contact me for any course content information.

-• PLEASE DO NOT WAIT UNTIL THE LAST MINUTE TO TURN COURSE WORK IN OR YOU MAY HAVE PROBLEMS!
-Remember the saying "TECHNOLOGY HAPPENS"!

-• Anti-virus Software: Please make sure that your computer has an up-to-date antivirus software program installed.
+Contact me for any course content information. - PLEASE DO NOT WAIT UNTIL THE LAST MINUTE TO TURN COURSEWORK IN OR YOU MAY HAVE PROBLEMS!
+Remember the saying "TECHNOLOGY HAPPENS"! - Anti-virus Software: Please make sure that your computer has an up-to-date antivirus software program installed.